Triton-Robotics-Training/Embedded-Week-3/video_script_pid_lecture.md

 As an engineer, the actual movements of any machine is rarely precisely the same as we desire.
 Thus, we need some ways to control the state of the machine so that it is as close as possible to how we want our machines to move.
 PID is an algorithm that allows us to adjust our actuation to our desired state given the machine's previous behaviors, allowing us to control systems where our method of actuation is not directly controlling the state of the machine that we want controlled.

+PID stands for Proportional, Integral, Derivative, and it names the three components that we use to control our system.
+We will go more into depth on this over the course of this video.

 An example that we'll be using for the rest of this video is a motor where we control its power (acceleration) and we want to control its position.

 > TERMINOLOGY CARD, ALL THE TERMS ↓